Warrant Officer Prerequisites and Duty Description

 * Hold an associate degree or higher from an accredited college or university.

 * Have 2-3 years of staff experience at multiple echelons to include BCT, DIV, and Corps.

 * Have adjudicated TS/SCI security clearance

 * Primary duty in EW during a combat rotation to OIF/OEF.

 * Have experience and certifications in computer/network security.

 Note: Any waiverable prerequisites not met will require a prerequisite waiver in writing to proponent.
 Be advised that submitting a prerequisite waiver does not constitute automatic approval.

 Note: Direct all Warrant Officer Application inquiries to the USAREC Warrant Officer Recruiting Branch.
 Only contact the proponent POC below for questions regarding EW prerequisite qualifications.

-EW Warrant Officer Personnel Manager
+Warrant Officer Personnel Developer